nicolas-furtadods/terraform-azurerm-policies/README.md

 ## Usage

-This module is separated between various configuration blocks which depends on your usage.
+Except Global Module Configuration, This module is separated between various configuration blocks which depends on your usage.
-0. Global Module Configuration
 1. Initiative Configuration
 2. Custom Policies Configuration
 3. Predefined Policies